Top 7 Fintech Trends You Should Adopt in 2018

 Mobile Technology Continues to Innovate

-One of latest fintech trends throughout 2017 was the rise of mobile transactions, especially for consumer purchases.
+One of the latest fintech trends throughout 2017 was the rise of mobile transactions, especially for consumer purchases.
 Fintech companies are integrating this technology into apps that optimize offerings via mobile platforms.
 And given the continued rise of consumption in developing countries, this will certainly keep going in 2018.

 In fact, a recent prediction on mobile banking and payments is that this area of the fintech market will reach $92 billion sometime in 2019.
 Innovators who can develop ideas for financial technologies apps in this sector stand to make big profits.